-In keeping with the Jesuit philosophy of cura personalis, the Center for Academic Support and Advising (CASA) is committed to the development and academic success of all SHC students by offering academic support and advising services to meet their various needs.
-CASA provides academic advising, which includes advisor training and development, educational accommodations for disabilities, SHC Tutoring, TRIO, and other support services related to student academic success.
+In keeping with the Jesuit philosophy of cura personalis, the Center for Career & Academic Success & Advising (CASA) is committed to the development and academic success of all SHC students.
+CASA provides career services, academic advising, advisor training and development, educational accommodations for disabilities, SHC Tutoring, TRIO, and other support services related to student academic success.